 A MISSION OF EDUCATION AND GUEST SERVICES

-Since its inauguration on June 6, 2003, the Juno Beach Centre has been a dynamic museum through its guides program, the guided beach tours it offers visitors, the variety of temporary exhibits it presents, and through its evolving educational program.
+Since its inauguration on June 6, 2003, the Juno Beach Centre has been a dynamic museum through its evolving educational program, guide program, the guided tours of Park Juno, the variety of temporary exhibits, and its cultural programming.

-The excellence of the Juno Beach Centre’s facilities and services were acknowledged when the museum was awarded the “Label Normandie Qualité Tourisme” in December 2005.
-In May 2010, the Centre was one of the first museums to be awarded the “Marque Qualité Tourisme France”.
+The excellence of the Juno Beach Centre’s facilities and services were acknowledged when the museum was awarded the “Marque Qualité Tourisme France”.

 The Canadian Guide Program is an initiative that the Juno Beach Centre is proud to offer.
 Young bilingual Canadian university students come to the Centre in France to work for one of three different periods throughout the year.
 These guides are responsible for welcoming visitors, giving historical tours of the beach, presenting exhibits, and providing information to visitors.
 They help to make each visit a positive and educational experience for every visitor, as well as help give the Juno Beach Centre its distinctive Canadian flavour in France.
-For 10 years, some 100 young Canadians have crossed the Atlantic to work at the Juno Beach Centre.
-Some have even decided to stay in Europe, while others returned to Canada to become teachers, managers, lawyers, civil servants, politicians… and contribute to making the Canada their forefathers fought for.
+Since 2003, some 170 young Canadians have crossed the Atlantic to work at the Juno Beach Centre.
+Some have even decided to stay in Europe, while others returned to Canada to become teachers, managers, lawyers, civil servants, politicians, and contribute to making the Canada their forefathers fought for.

 Guided Tours of Juno Park

 Since the guided tours are held in Juno Park, efforts have been made throughout the years to enrich the visit which starts near the very popular statue named “Remembrance and Renewal”.
 In the “Year of the Veteran” (2005) an Aboriginal Spiritual Journey was organised to enable Native youth and veterans to travel to Europe and to pay tribute to Aboriginal veterans of both world wars.
 It is in this context that the Inuksuk in front of the museum was adapted to commemorate the sacrifices of the First Peoples of Canada during both wars.
 In September 2008, two tetrahedra (German beach defences) arrived in Juno Park.
 In 2009, the Royal Canadian Navy Monument was unveiled and the possibility of going inside a German observation bunker was included in the guided beach tours.
 In May 2010, this bunker was partially restored and artefacts such as an original door, stove, and beds were added.
 Later that year, a 25-pounder gun arrived in Juno Park, followed in 2011 by a Bofor gun.
-Also in 2011, works on the terrace in front of the museum was completed.
+Work on the esplanade in front of the museum was also completed in 2011.

 The Juno Beach Centre presents the war effort made by all Canadians, civilian and military alike, both at home and on the various fronts during the Second World War, as well as the manifold faces of contemporary Canadian society.
 This dual role of showcasing both history and culture has been achieved though alternating temporary exhibits that cater to the interests of both Canadian and European visitors.